theolivenbaum/resin/README.md

 This project's roadmap matches the curriculum of [Guide To Vector Space Search and Computational Language Models](https://github.com/kreeben/vectorspacesearchguide).

-Resin is a toolbox for those who want a simple way to program, analyze and deploy a vector space model.
+Resin is search engine but also a toolbox for those who want a simple way to program, analyze and deploy a vector space model.

 Resin includes APIs for

 - building a queryable space from embeddings
 - writing/analyzing/tokenizing/vectorizing documents
-- querying document collections using natural language or with the built-in query language
-- adding support for your favorite type of document format
+- reading and writing in your favorite type of document format
-- serialization of documents/vectors/graphs

 Resin solves the problems of data queryability by providing an infrastructure for writing data, building spaces and representing them as graphs and by providing a query language that works over any model.